-The revenue growth in the Americas region was due to higher revenues in Data Warehousing and Financial Self Service.
+Revenue changes in constant currency The revenue growth in the Americas region was due to higher revenues in Teradata Data Warehousing and Financial Self Service.
 In our EMEA region, moderate growth in many of our businesses was offset by the expected decline in Customer Services.
-In Japan, growth from Data Warehousing and Payment & Imaging and Other was more than offset by declines in our other businesses.
+In Japan, growth from Teradata Data Warehousing and Payment & Imaging and Other was more than offset by declines in our other businesses.
 Finally, in our Asia/Pacific region, revenue declined in nearly all of our businesses.
-Financial Self Service revenue was significantly lower in this region as we continue to exercise price discipline in a very price-sensitive market.
+Financial Self Service revenue was significantly lower in this region as we continued to exercise price discipline in a very price-sensitive market.
 Trends in the Asia/Pacific region are difficult to anticipate due to the cyclical nature and size of transactions.